coinbase/mesh-bitcoin/README.md

 * `rosetta-cli check:data --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates that the Data API implementation is correct using the Bitcoin `mainnet` node.
 It also ensures that the implementation does not miss any balance-changing operations.

 ## Issues
 Interested in helping fix issues in this repository?
-You can find to-dos in the [Issues](https://github.com/coinbase/rosetta-bitcoin/issues) section with the `help wanted` tag.
+You can find to-dos in the [Issues](https://github.com/coinbase/rosetta-bitcoin/issues) section.
 Be sure to reach out on our [community](https://community.rosetta-api.org) before you tackle anything on this list.

 ## Development
 * `make deps` to install dependencies